 Another thing that struck me about American Ninja 2 was the sheer quantity of ninjas living within such a small locality.
 All day they seem to waltz around in full combat regalia, standing on the highest rocks they can find or simply hanging around in local bars without ever going detected by a giant military presence intent on colonising the world.
 This is supposed to be the United States Marine Core, for Christ’s sake!
 The sheer wealth of research that went into making this movie is just astounding.

 After tepidly making their way through a series of Nintendo style fight scenes, Joe and Jackson finally stumble upon Leo ‘The Lion’ Burke (Conway), a sleazeball super-criminal who has kidnapped a local scientist in order to transform the abducted marines into an army of genetically enhanced super ninjas.
-It is here that the movie becomes truly mesmerising in its ability to make one chuckle, particularly when analysing ‘The Lion’s’ delusional master plan, one which includes ostentatious karate displays in which members of his ninja army senselessly slay each other, presumably costing him and his watching investors millions.
+It is here that the movie becomes truly mesmerising in its ability to make one chuckle, particularly when analysing ‘The Lion’s’ delusional master plan, one which includes ostentatious karate displays in which members of his ninja army senselessly slay each other, presumably costing him and his watching investors millions in man power.

-Our heroes do get a little help along the way, mostly from the professor’s tenacious daughter, while a young boy serves his purpose of making Joe look like a sagacious father figure.
+Our heroes do get a little help along the way, mostly from the professor’s tenacious daughter and a young boy who serves his purpose of making Joe look like a sagacious father figure.
 Our totally radical captain also sees the light, inevitably bowing to the wisdom of his subordinates and ditching the beach bum lifestyle for a rocket launcher, but with his skills proving ordinary at best, the question still remains: can our two mortal heroes take on an entire army of indestructible supermen single-handed?

 Well, that would just be spoiling things, wouldn’t it?

 Setting Joe up in a local bar, traitor Tommy attempts to come clean about his part in the disappearance of his fellow marines, but is distracted by a strange noise coming from behind the curtains of a cheap, windowless set.
 He is then impaled with what can best be described as an elongated toilet plunger.